Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Discussion and outlook

 \section{Discussion and outlook}

-The studies presented in the previous section highlighted a number of properties of Indo-Aryan numeral systems: \begin{itemize} \item that Indo-Aryan languages are more complex on average than numeral systems found elsewhere; \item that the maintenance of complexity appears to have been mediated by various sociocultural factors; and \item that IA systems, despite their higher overall complexity, bear signs of being structured to facilitate some degree of communicative efficiency. \end{itemize} We used relatively simple metrics among which there was high agreement as a representation of irregularity, which we leave underspecified as a proxy for difficulty of production and/or processing.
-It is likely that more sophisticated models capable of capturing details of between-form relationships \cite[e.g.,][]{beniamine2021multiple} will quantify complexity similarly across global samples of numeral systems.
+The studies presented in the previous section highlighted a number of properties of Indo-Aryan numeral systems: \begin{itemize} \item that Indo-Aryan languages are more complex on average than numeral systems found elsewhere; \item that while the role of specific sociocultural factors in mediating the maintenance of this complexity remains inconclusive, complexity was retained largely in the core Indo-Aryan area; and \item that Indo-Aryan systems, despite their higher overall complexity, bear signs of being structured to facilitate some degree of communicative efficiency. \end{itemize} We used relatively simple metrics --- among which there was high agreement --- as a representation of irregularity, which we leave underspecified as a proxy for difficulty of production and/or processing.
+It is likely that more sophisticated models capable of capturing details of between-form relationships \cite[e.g.,][]{beniamine2021multiple,guzman2024analogical} will quantify complexity similarly across global samples of numeral systems.